 - The risk of any lymphoma in an Australian woman living to the age of 85 is 1:50.

 - BIA-ALCL is a rare disease.
-Of the estimated 35 million women around the world with textured or polyurethane breast implants there were 688 confirmed cases worldwide by end of March 2019, with 78 confirmed reports to the Therapeutic Goods Administration in Australia.
-The most accurate data at present suggests that risk of this lymphoma was varied between 1:2,800 to 1:86,000 depending upon the type of textured surface.
+Of the estimated 35 million women around the world with textured or polyurethane breast implants there were less than 1,000 confirmed cases worldwide by end of October 2019, with 104 confirmed reports to the Therapeutic Goods Administration in Australia.
+The most accurate data at present suggests that risk of this lymphoma was varied between 1:1,000 to 1:10,000 depending upon the type of textured surface.

 - Smooth breast implants on their own have not been associated with this disease.